 - News Release: Outdoor masking no longer required in Benton County

 - Order #D2021-063: In the Matter of Requiring Personal Use of Masks or Cloth Face Coverings in Indoor and Outdoor Public Settings

 - Order #D2021-063 Guidance

-This change comes in response to the surge in cases, concerns over the increased transmissibility of the Delta variant, and the increased stress on Oregon’s medical facilities.
 Benton County urges everyone to take steps necessary to protect themselves and our entire community.
 Wearing a mask in public, frequently washing hands, and getting a COVID-19 vaccine are important measures to prevent the spread of illness.
-COVID-19 vaccines are safe and provide the best protection against the Delta variant, most importantly against severe outcomes including hospitalization and death.
+COVID-19 vaccines are safe and provide the best protection against COVID-19, most importantly against severe outcomes including hospitalization and death.

 State of Oregon